Jean-Baptiste Donatien de Vimeur, comte de Rochambeau: Commemoration

-The French Navy gave his name to the ironclad frigate Rochambeau. was a transport ship that saw service in the United States Navy during World War II.
-President Obama signed the Omnibus Public Land Management Act on 30 March 2009 with a provision to designate the Washington-Rochambeau Revolutionary Route as a National Historic Trail.
-A bridge was named for Rochambeau in the complex of bridges known as the 14th Street Bridge (Potomac River) connecting Washington D.C. with Virginia.
+In 1867, the French Navy named a casemate ironclad frigate Rochambeau.
+In 1911, CGT named a transatlantic liner Rochambeau.
+In 1942, the US Navy named a troopship USS Rochambeau.
+In 2009, President Barack Obama signed the Omnibus Public Land Management Act with a provision to designate the Washington–Rochambeau Revolutionary Route as a national historic trail.
+A bridge was named for Rochambeau in the complex of bridges known as the 14th Street Bridge (Potomac River) connecting Washington, D.C., with Virginia.
 A mansion on the campus of Brown University is named Rochambeau House and houses the French Department.

 Memoirs

 Rochambeau's Mémoires militaires, historiques et politiques, de Rochambeau was published by Jean-Charles-Julien Luce de Lancival in 1809.
 Part of the first volume was translated into English and published in 1838 under the title Memoirs of the Marshal Count de R. relative to the War of Independence in the United States.
 His correspondence during the American campaign was published in 1892 in H. Doniol's History of French Participation in the Establishment of the United States.